Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 53.5%.
+- Arizona has a 3-2 record (winning 60% of its games) when playing as moneyline favorites of -150 or shorter.

+- The Diamondbacks have a 60% chance to win this matchup based on the moneyline's implied probability.

-- Arizona has played in 35 games with over/under set, and have combined with opponents to go over the total 18 times (18-16-1).
+- Arizona has combined with opponents to hit the over on the total 18 times this season for an 18-17-1 record against the over/under.

-- The Diamondbacks have had a spread set for just one matchup this season, and they covered.
+- The Diamondbacks have had a run line set for just one matchup this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.